 In a nationwide survey from Consumer Reports, sixty-seven percent of respondents had hung up on customer service without having their problem addressed.
+Will the addition of 100,000 customer service jobs help increase customer satisfaction?
 What can be done to address this problem?

 One group has formed to create 100,000 customer service representative jobs in the US in an effort to help improve both customer service and the economy.
-The group, called Jobs4America, is a coalition of firms and customer service companies including Sprint, Nextel, XO Communications, the American Teleservices Association and third-party customer service providers such as Accent Marketing Services, Aegis Global and Novo 1.
+The group, called Jobs4America, is a coalition of firms and customer service companies which include Sprint, Nextel, XO Communications, the American Teleservices Association, and third-party customer service providers such as Accent Marketing Services, Aegis Global, and Novo 1.

 On Jobs4America’s website, they offer 3 reasons to increase on-shore call centers: